Not sure if Carstar is right for you?

 Explanation

-The franchisor is part of a large portfolio of brands owned by Driven Brands, Inc., which is controlled by the private equity firm Roark Capital.
-Private equity ownership can sometimes lead to a focus on short-term profitability over the long-term health of franchisees.
-The Franchise Agreement also allows the franchisor to sell or assign the brand and your agreement to another company without your consent, which could change the nature of your business relationship.
+CARSTAR is part of the Driven Brands portfolio, which is majority-owned by the private equity firm Roark Capital Management.
+Private equity ownership may introduce risks, such as a focus on short-term financial returns that could lead to increased fees, reduced franchisee support, or a quick sale of the company.
+The Franchise Agreement allows the franchisor to assign the agreement to a new owner without your consent, which could change the nature of your business relationship.

 Potential Mitigations